sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 We begin our work on ranking hearing only loosely-described north stars and a vague expectation of experimental outcomes.
 Technical discussions between teams begin, and ownership boundaries are loosely drawn.

 We [constructed an initial `ranking` service](https://github.com/sourcegraph/sourcegraph/pull/42457) between October 3rd and 6th, which had only stub implementations for background indexing jobs and user-specified queries for ranks.
-This pull request was originally created as a initial way to discover the proper API boundary between the Search and Code Intelligence teams, as evidenced from the discussion.
+This pull request was originally created as an initial way to discover the proper API boundary between the Search and Code Intelligence teams, as evidenced from the discussion.

 Between October 10th and 12th, I took a small journey to [experimentally calculate PageRank](https://github.com/sourcegraph/sourcegraph/pull/42771) over small reference graphs.
 This was mostly a familiarization exercise for myself, and the code that lands in this PR has not been active on any machine (outside of the four developers actively working on this effort, but even that seems too high), despite still being usable on the `main` branch.
 Stay tuned for future updates on the evolution of this code!